RangarajKaushikSundar/TamilMoviePictionary/README.md

 # Tamil Pictionary
-Also has pictionary words for non-tamil categories like "sitcoms" and "anime"
+Also has pictionary words for non-tamil categories like "sitcoms" and "anime".
+You can also use this to play charades (or "Damsharas") .

 # How to Play
 **Number of Players:** 2+